vueller/validator/README.md

 - API reference and advanced patterns
 - Custom rules and internationalization

+The documentation includes:
+- Complete setup guides for Vue 3 and JavaScript
+- Interactive examples and live demos
+- API reference and advanced patterns
+- Custom rules and internationalization

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.